 See the Models page for detailed comparisons.

 Yes.
 The SDK includes an AsyncSync client for use with asyncio.
-Import AsyncSync instead of Sync and use await with all SDK methods.
+Import AsyncSync instead of Sync Labs and use await with all SDK methods.
 The async client supports the same operations as the sync client and works with frameworks like FastAPI, Sanic, and aiohttp.

 The SDK raises ApiError for HTTP errors including timeouts.
 Wrap calls in try/except blocks and implement retry logic with exponential backoff for transient errors.
 For polling, use a sleep interval of 10 seconds between status checks to avoid hitting rate limits.

-The Sync API does not currently provide a cancel endpoint for in-progress generations.
+The Sync Labs API does not currently provide a cancel endpoint for in-progress generations.
 Once a generation is submitted, it will run to completion or fail.
 You only pay for successfully completed generations.
 Monitor status via polling or webhooks to track progress.